imanursar/imanursar.github.io/projects/computer vision/yolo_12.markdown

 - yolov12m.pt
 - yolov12l.pt
 - yolov12x.pt

+Each name relate to variant sizes of models in every task, Nano (N), Small (S), Medium (M), Large (L), and eXtra large (X).
+Nano and small are used primarily in test batches, medium and large are used in small applications, and extra large is used in industrial standards with large datasets or to provide the best performing model.
+Beside that, if we are doing something other than detect or track you need to have an extension to the base name:

+- Segment = `-seg`
+- OBB = `-obb`
+- Pose = `-pose`
+- Classify = `-cls`

 We fine-tune the small variant `yolov12s.pt` for 50 epochs.
 Training for 50 epochs takes ~30 minutes on a T4 GPU.
 We can try larger variants (e.g., yolov12m, yolov12l, or yolov12x) for better performance (with longer training time).